Rango (2011 film): Plot

-A theatrically-minded pet veiled chameleon becomes stranded in the Mojave Desert after his terrarium accidentally falls out of his owners' car.
-Now left to fend for himself, he learns from the cause of the accident, nine-banded armadillo hermit Roadkill, who is seeking a mystical being known as the "Spirit of the West", about an American frontier-like town known by its animalistic populace as Dirt, where water comes in through a mysterious rite on Wednesdays.
-Out of options, the chameleon heads out into the desert.
-After a near-fatal encounter with a vicious red-tailed hawk, he meets desert iguana rancher Beans, who takes him to Dirt.
+A theatrically-minded pet chameleon is left to fend for himself in the Mojave Desert after his vivarium accidentally falls out of his owners' car.
+The cause of the accident, armadillo hermit Roadkill, was crossing the road in search of a mystical being known as the "Spirit of the West".
+He tells the chameleon about a nearby American frontier-like town of animals, known as Dirt.
+Out of options, the chameleon sets out to find the town; after a near-fatal encounter with a vicious red-tailed hawk, he meets desert iguana rancher Beans, who takes him to Dirt.

-Asked about his identity, the chameleon presents himself to the townsfolk as a tough drifter named "Rango" and quickly runs afoul of Gila monster outlaw Bad Bill, who challenges him to a duel.
-The hawk interrupts it and chases Rango, who accidentally knocks over an empty water tower that crushes the hawk to death.
-Believing he did so intentionally, the townsfolk praise Rango, who is appointed as the new sheriff by Dirt's elderly desert tortoise mayor.
-Meanwhile, the townsfolk worry that with the hawk vanquished, infamous western diamondback rattlesnake gunslinger Rattlesnake Jake, who fears predators such as it, will return.

-With the town desperate for water during a drought, Beans demands that Rango investigates and in doing so, he inadvertently assists a mole bandit named Balthazar in stealing the water supply after mistaking him for a prospector.
-Rango organizes a posse that later finds the banker, Johannes Merrimack III, dead in the middle of the desert from, oddly enough, drowning.
-The posse tracks the robbers to their hideout, where they fight Balthazar's bat-riding clan over the stolen water's water dispenser bottle storage before discovering it to be empty.
-Despite professing that they found it like that, Balthazar and his prairie dog sons, Jedidiah and Ezekiel, are taken into custody.
+Asked about his identity, the chameleon presents himself to the townsfolk as a tough drifter named "Rango".
+He quickly runs afoul of outlaw Bad Bill, who challenges him to a duel.
+The hawk interrupts it and chases Rango, who accidentally knocks over an empty water tower that crushes the predator to death.
+Believing he did so intentionally, the townsfolk praise Rango and he is appointed as the new sheriff by the town's elderly tortoise mayor.
+Some townsfolk worry that, with the hawk dead, infamous gunslinger Rattlesnake Jake will return.
+As the town is suffering from a severe drought, Beans demands that Rango investigate the lack of water; in doing so, he inadvertently assists mole bandit Balthazar, whom he mistakes for a prospector, to steal the town's remaining water supply.
+Rango organizes a posse that finds banker Johannes Merrimack III dead from, oddly enough, drowning.
+The posse tracks Balthazar to his hideout, where they fight his bat-riding clan over the stolen water container, before discovering it to be already empty.
+Balthazar and his prairie dog sons, Jedidiah and Ezekiel, are taken into custody despite professing that it was like that to begin with.